ladakh permit guide foreign riders 2026

 I’m travelling solo — can I still get a PAP?

 Yes.
 The government technically requires a minimum group of two foreign nationals, but a registered agent can add you to an existing group application on paper.
 Once the PAP is stamped and issued, you are completely free to ride solo.
-You do not need to travel with anyone else.
+You do not need to travel with the group at any point.

-Is Hanle guaranteed to be accessible if I have a Zone 13 PAP?
+Is Hanle guaranteed to be accessible if I have a valid Zone 13 PAP?

-No. Your Zone 13 PAP may be perfectly valid and still be turned back at the checkpoint if the army has restricted access that day due to border conditions.
-This cannot be predicted or appealed.
+No — and this cannot be stressed enough.
+Your Zone 13 PAP may be perfectly valid and correctly stamped, and you can still be turned back at the checkpoint if the army has restricted access that day.
+This cannot be predicted, appealed, or negotiated.
 Always treat Hanle as a conditional destination and plan a backup itinerary.
-The Tso Moriri circuit is an excellent alternative.
+The Tso Moriri circuit is an excellent and equally remote alternative.

-What is the total permit cost for a foreign rider visiting Nubra, Pangong, and Hanle?
+What is the total permit cost for Nubra, Pangong, and Hanle combined?

-The government fees are very modest: Environment Fee ₹400 (one-time), Red Cross fee ₹100 (one-time), Wildlife/Protection Fee ₹20 per day.
+Government fees are very modest: Ladakh Environment Fee ₹400 (one-time), Red Cross fee ₹100 (one-time), Wildlife/Protection fee ₹20 per day.
 For a typical 10–12 day Ladakh circuit covering all three zones, total government fees run approximately ₹500–700 per person.
-Agent service charges vary; we include permit assistance as part of our rental package — no hidden costs.
+Stoneheadbikes includes permit assistance as part of the rental package — no hidden costs.

 Do I need to acclimatise before riding to Nubra or Pangong?

-Yes — and this is genuinely important for your safety.
-Leh is at 3,500m (11,500 ft) and Khardung La reaches over 5,300m (17,500 ft).
-Acute Mountain Sickness can be life-threatening.
-Plan at least 2 full rest days in Leh before riding to altitude.
-Drink plenty of water, avoid alcohol, and go slow.
-The permit processing time aligns perfectly with this mandatory acclimatisation.
+Yes — and this is genuinely important for your safety, not just advice.
+Leh is at 3,500m (11,500 ft) and Khardung La reaches 5,359m (17,582 ft).
+Acute Mountain Sickness is real and can be life-threatening.
+Plan at least 2 full rest days in Leh before any high-altitude riding.
+The PAP processing window aligns perfectly with this mandatory rest period.

-Are there any special restrictions for European or Spanish citizens specifically?
+Are there special restrictions for EU, Spanish, or German citizens specifically?

 Ready to Ride?
 We Handle the Permits, Swap, and Everything Else.

-From your Delhi pickup to the Leh bike swap and Protected Area Permits — Stoneheadbikes has handled 50,000+ riders from 50+ countries since 2009.
+From your Delhi pickup to the Leh bike swap and Protected Area Permits — Stoneheadbikes has guided riders from 50+ countries over 17 years.
 Official Royal Enfield Rental & Tours Partner.

 View Delhi–Ladakh Rental Packages